 Not what you are looking for?
 Use the button below to visit our Library and find the information you need!

-· Key Players include the Hiring Department, Foreign National Employee, Talent Acquisition, Legal Counsel, and the External Law Firm of Kempster, Corcoran, Quiceno & Lenz-Calvo (KCQLC).
+· Key Players include the Hiring Department, Foreign National Employee, Talent Acquisition, Office of International Affairs (OIA), Legal Counsel, and the External Law Firm of Kempster, Corcoran, Quiceno & Lenz-Calvo (KCQLC).

-· This process is required when the University agrees to sponsor a foreign national employee for Legal Permeant Residency (LPR).
-In certain circumstances, this process may require a Labor Pool Testing, before the LPR application process can move forward.
+· This process is required when the University agrees to sponsor a foreign national employee for Legal Permanent Residency (LPR) or for H-1B Visa status.
+The LPR process may require Labor Pool Testing.

 1. Collect the following documentation and e-mail it to talentacquisition@uchicago.edu.